 My transition coaching and spiritual direction are defined by my belief that true success comes from doing what is most aligned with your faith and values.
 I base my practice on the principles of faith, integrity, empathy, kindness, generosity, service and continuous learning.

-For 15 years I was a mission executive with the largest Catholic health system in the nation.
+For 15 years I was a mission executive in the National Office of the largest Catholic health system in the country.
 Now, in addition to life transition coaching, spiritual direction, and directing spiritual retreats, I am the Director of Spirituality at St. Francis Xavier Parish in Missoula, Montana.

 I hold a bachelor’s degree in philosophy and a master’s in religious studies from Gonzaga University.
 As a Jesuit seminarian for eight years, I gained proficiency in the art of discernment, i.e. helping others in making significant decisions, which is now a cornerstone of my coaching and spiritual direction practice.